 Think about your studies and how these are organized during the time that is teacher or supervisor lead in terms of hours and structure.

-6. What do you think will be the biggest similarities and differences between the teacher or supervisor lead sessions in India and in Sweden?
-What do you think will be your biggest challenges around the teacher or supervisor lead studies?
+6. What do you think are the biggest similarities and differences between the teacher or supervisor lead sessions in India and in Sweden?
+What do you think are the biggest challenges around the teacher or supervisor lead studies?

 Think about your studies and how you organize the time in terms of hours and structure when you study on your own or with other students.

-7. What do you think will be the biggest similarities and differences in terms of your self-studies in India and in Sweden?
-What do you think will be the biggest challenges in terms of your self-studies during your stay in Sweden?
+7. What do you think are the biggest similarities and differences in terms of your self-studies in India and in Sweden?
+What do you think are the biggest challenges in terms of your self-studies during your stay in Sweden?

 8. How many hours a week do you study now?